ApexRMS/stconnect/docs/getting_started.md

 <br>
 <img align="middle" style="padding: 3px" width="800" src="assets/images/screencap-2.png">
 <br>
 > **Note:** As shown, the AppData folder will need to be accessed.
 This is normally a hidden folder on your computer.
-To access this folder, open your Windows Explorer, open the View tab, and select Hidden Items.
+To access this folder, open your Windows Explorer, open the View tab, and enable Hidden Items.

 ## **Step 4: Review the model inputs**
 The contents of your newly created Library are now displayed in the Library Explorer.
 Model inputs in SyncroSim are organized into Scenarios, where each Scenario consists of a suite of values, one for each of the Model's required inputs.